 Mira Godard: A Pioneer Passes, David Balzer, Canadian Art, 2010

-Mira Godard Gallery continues to be a part of the Art Dealers Association of Canada.
+Mira Godard Gallery is a member of the Art Dealers Association of Canada.

 Mira Godard Gallery provides verbal and written appraisals.
 We also work with qualified experts for works outside the gallery's expertise.

 We offer professional and experienced advice on:

 - acquiring or selling works of art, collections and estate planning